Hysterectomy Myths and Facts, Part 2: Changes to My Body

 - If having a hysterectomy before natural menopause, if only the uterus, or uterus and cervix are removed, periods will cease, but hormone production should not be affected.
 This procedure should not change the course of natural menopause.

 A NOTE ON HORMONE THERAPY: Many organs within the body have receptors for the hormones estrogen, progesterone, and (along with the adrenal glands) testosterone that are produced by the ovaries, including the breast, uterine lining, vagina, bone, and blood vessels.
-While these hormones primary role is to facilitate reproduction, they have an affect on many other functions of the body, such as maintenance of bone and cardiovascular health, and in regulation of body fluid.
+While the primary role of these hormones is to facilitate reproduction, they have an effect on many other functions of the body, such as maintenance of bone and cardiovascular health, and in regulation of body fluid.

 Fact: All women are different in how they experience their sex lives.
 Having a hysterectomy doesn’t have to mean a drastic change in your relationship.